andrew/ultimate-awesome/README.md

 - [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.
-- [awesome-bible-developer-resources](https://github.com/biblenerd/awesome-bible-developer-resources) - A curated list of awesome resources for developers (and other nerds) working with biblical texts and related tools.
 - [awesome-edge-computing](https://github.com/bitoceango/awesome-edge-computing) - Awesome-edge-computing，边缘计算各种资料汇总，相关技术资料汇总.
 - [awesome-sikhi](https://github.com/bogas04/awesome-sikhi) - ℹ️ Useful resources for being a better Sikh.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.